-The popular opinion about Social Security is to wait as long as possible before beginning to collect.
+The popular opinion about Social Security is to wait if possible before beginning to collect.
 However, some couples might benefit from a “split strategy”.
-This means that one couple claims a payout at age 62, while the other one waits as long as possible before collecting.
+This means that one couple claims a payout at age 62, while the other one waits if possible before collecting.

 This would ensure that couples would withdraw less from their retirement accounts, and with markets going down, front-loading retirement withdrawals is not the safest thing to do.